elixir-saas/command_k/README.md

 ## Usage

-To render a `CommandK.LiveComponent`, add the following to your app layout template:
+To render a `CommandK.LiveComponent`, add the following live component to your app layout template:

 ```html
 <.live_component